microsoft-search/pnp-modern-search/docs/usage/search-results/layouts/index.md

 - Greater than
 - Is not null

-In the case you use a custom template, you can still benefit from this feature following this markup:
+In case you use a custom template, you can still benefit from this feature following this markup:

 ```html
 {{#> resultTypes}}